prp-e/persian_ocr_project/README.md

     - [ ] Final tests.
 - Word detection
     - [ ] Training the YOLOv5 model on how to detect words in a sentence.
+- Punctuation Detection
+    - [ ] Training the YOLOv5 model to detect punctuations.
 - Jupyter notebook for people who want to test the model.

 ### Business/Product phases